franiglesias/golden/README.md

 #### Wrap the subject under test

 Well, the first thing we need is a wrapper function that takes any number of parameters of `any` type and returns a `string`.
-We are going to pass this function to the GoldenMaster method.
+We are going to pass this function to the `Master` method.

 ```go